 Dissociation comes to mind when watching this scene; it makes you flashback to the scenes of Jackie giving a tour of the White House with the utmost smile and poise.
 By contrast, now she walks in an isolated White House.
 Jackie feels like she is stepping into an unknown territory similar to that opening scene of her walking to her house.
 When she walks into the children’s room and her bedroom, it all seems unfamiliar to her because all the memories that were cherished in those rooms have been tainted by the devastation.
 In her interview, Jackie compares the White House to Camelot; both became fallen kingdoms after their rulers died.
 It makes sense for the White House to feel like a kingdom because, in the other half of the track, the chords have these regime tones as if we are suggesting Jackie Kennedy had the poise and elegance of a royal queen.

-What I love about Jackie is how it leans into the female perspective.
-Many films have female gazes like Ophelia (2019) that tells “her” side of the story and explores her thoughts, emotions, and desires.
+What I love about Jackie is how it leans into a woman's perspective.
+Many films have woman gazes like Ophelia (2019) that tells “her” side of the story and explores her thoughts, emotions, and desires.
 Jackie does that well.
 I’ve never analyzed a film score quite like Mica Levi’s.
 I think we underestimate the narrative music offers to the story.
-While the film has multiple close-ups of Jackie so we can take in what she is feeling, Levi’s score is the true heart of bringing forth grief, dissociation, and loss of self to Natalie Portman’s performance of Jackie.
+While the film has multiple close-ups of Jackie so we can take in what she is feeling; Michachu's score is the true heart and soul of bringing forth grief, dissociation, and loss of self in Natalie Portman’s performance of Jackie.